Quiver Grassmannians of extended Dynkin type D - Part 2: Schubert decompositions and F-polynomials: Schubert decomposition of quiver Grassmannians

 \subsection{Quiver Grassmannians of exceptional regular representations}

 For the remaining part of this section, $Q$ is assumed to be of extended Dynkin type $\tilde D_n$.
 In order to prove the main result of section \ref{sec2}, we need some properties concerning the quiver Grassmannians of exceptional regular representations.
 More detailed, we need that the cell decomposition of \cite[Theorem 4.4]{LW} is compatible with the decomposition of subrepresentations into direct sums of regular and preprojective representations.
-To do so, we consider the coefficient quivers of the exceptional regular representations lying in the tubes of rank $2$ and $n-2$ respectively treated in \cite[Appendix B]{LW}. \begin{prop} Let $M$ be an exceptional regular representation of $\tilde D_n$.
-Considering the coefficient quivers of \cite[Appendix B]{LW}, we have: if there exists $U\in C_{\beta}^M$ such that $U\cong R\oplus T$ with $R$ regular and $T$ preprojective, this is true for all $U\in C_{\beta}^M$. \end{prop} \begin{proof}First recall the shape of the exceptional tubes listed in \cite[Appendix B]{LW}.
+To do so, we consider the coefficient quivers of the exceptional regular representations lying in the tubes of rank $2$ and $n-2$ respectively treated in \cite[Appendix B]{LW}. \begin{prop} Let $M$ be an exceptional regular representation of $\tilde D_n$ and let $C_\beta^M$ be a Schubert cell.
+If there exists $U\in C_{\beta}^M$ such that $U\cong R\oplus T$ with $R$ regular and $T$ preprojective, we have $U\cong R\oplus T'$ with $T'$ is preprojective for all $U\in C_{\beta}^M$. \end{prop} \begin{proof}First recall the shape of the exceptional tubes listed in \cite[Appendix B]{LW}.
 If $M$ lies in a tube of rank $2$, the statement is clearly true because $M$ has no regular subrepresentation.
 In the tube of rank $n-2$ there exist $n-2$ chains of irreducible inclusions

 of exceptional regular representations.
 Thus we have $M\cong M^j_i$ for some $i\in\{1,\ldots,n-3\}$ and $j\in\{1,\ldots, n-2\}$.
 We proceed by induction on $i$.
 If $i=1$, we have that $M^j_i$ has only preprojective subrepresentations and the claim follows.